Measuring the Impact and Success of a Nonprofit-Corporate Partnership

 - A partnership is two-sided.
 Are there existing methods your nonprofit partner practices that can be used to measure your impact?
 Measuring impact should not be about collecting more data, but rather what information is absolutely necessary to prove your success.
 As a company, you obviously don’t want to burden your nonprofit partner, but don’t be afraid to look to them to help provide some of the answers and indicators of success.

 - Impact can be measured by quantitative or qualitative data.
 Impact depends on what goals you set.
 What question(s) will your program evaluation answer?
 For instance, “How many students improved their grade level of reading” (quantitative) vs. “Did the students have a valuable, rewarding experience” (qualitative).
 You can take a similar approach to evaluating the impact the partnership has on your company.
 By using surveys, you can evaluate if your involvement in this nonprofit partnership has changed the employee’s (or another stakeholder’s) perception and loyalty to your company.
 Or when using employee evaluations, you can gauge improvement in skill levels of employees before and after volunteering with your nonprofit partner.
-One company who did this well is CH2M Hill, which you can read about in this blog post.

 Measuring the success of a nonprofit-corporate partnership doesn’t have to be hard.
 If you bring the right partners and experts together, and are honest and realistic about your objectives and expectations, your partnership can have a significant impact on the nonprofit and the community, while also benefiting your business.